simkimsia/macros-vba-ericsson/README.txt

 Total Net (b4 incentives) = Total Net of the tab
 Total Net (after incentives) = Total net (b4 incentives) - Incentives

-We expect One (and only one) phase
+We expect all areas (level 2 items) to have unique names